kristopolous/db.js/README.md

 <h3><a name=lazyView> [function] lazyView( string )</a> [ <a href=#toc-finding>top</a> ] </h3>
 lazyViews are views that don't update automatically.
 Their invocation style is the same as views and they return a function with properties that correspond to the view.
 That means that you can use it the same way but in order to update it you have to call it as a function.
 Because of this they should be more performant.

+The lambda that gets returned accepts one optional argument which can be either "ins" or "del".

+Internally, there are atomic insert and delete counters on a per-database instance that tells features whether they need to update references or not.

+If you pass "ins" you are saying "only update the references if something has been inserted since the last call" ... if you do "del" it's the "delete" version of that.

+Since things can be updated out of band, there is no way of internally keeping track of that state effeciently.

 <h3><a name=indexBy> [void] indexBy( sortConstraint )</a> [ <a href=#toc>top</a> ] </h3>

  * Re-orders the raw index for the DB by the specified sort constraint.
 For instance: